-First, we need to accept that stress is a normal part of life and cannot be completely annihilated.
+First, accept that stress is a normal part of life and cannot be completely eliminated.

-Second, we need to understand the differences between useful and harmful stress.
+Second, understand the differences between useful and harmful stress.

 And third, do something about things you can change and stop worrying about things you cannot change.

 Watch episode E48 from the #AsktheCEO series to learn more: